AcquaNet/jd-ws-microservice-api-doc/source/includes/v3/_introduction.md

 # Introduction #

-Introduced in WooCommerce 2.1, the REST API allows WooCommerce data to be created, read, updated, and deleted using JSON format.
+Introduced in JD Atina Rest API, the JDE Atina Rest API allows JDE Web Services to be invoked using JSON format.

 ## Requirements ##

-You must be using WooCommerce 2.1 or newer and the REST API must be enabled under `WooCommerce > Settings`.
-You must enable pretty permalinks in `Settings > Permalinks` (default permalinks will not work).
+You must be using JD Atina Web Sevices Microservices 1.0.0 or newer.

 <aside class="notice">
 	Endpoints may be improved with each release of WooCommerce, so we always recommend keeping WooCommerce up to date to reflect this documentation.